 Akbank's principal sources of funding are short-term deposits from retail and corporate customers, as well as other banks.
 Currently, Akbank's strategy is to utilise deposits from its extensive customer base as the main funding source, while opportunistically using repurchase transactions, borrowings from international banks and securities issuances particularly for the medium term or long-term funding needs although this approach is subject to change depending on market opportunities and changes in prevailing rates for deposits and other funding sources.
-Although deposits are typically short-term in nature in the Turkish market, Akbank has historically benefited from a high degree of stickiness in its deposits, although competition can be fierce from time to time.
+Although deposits are typically short-term in nature in the Turkish market, Akbank has historically benefited from a high degree of stickiness in its deposits, although competition can be fierce from time-to-time.

-Akbank's customer deposits constituted in aggregate 76.3%, 72.6% and 66.0% of its total liabilities as at 31 December 2023, 2022 and 2021, respectively.
-As at 31 December 2023, Akbank's customer deposits amounted to TL 1,292.9 billion an increase of 44.99% from TL 721.6 billion as at 31 December 2022.
-Its customer deposits increased by 51.9% in 2022 from TL 453.6 billion as at 31 December 2021.
+Akbank's customer deposits constituted in aggregate 66.3%, 76.3%, 72.6% and 66.0% of its total liabilities as at 31 March 2024, 31 December 2023, 2022 and 2021, respectively.
+As at 31 March 2024, Akbank's customer deposits amounted to TL1,373.6 billion, an increase of 6.2% from TL1,292.9 billion as at 31 December 2023.

+As at 31 December 2023, Akbank's customer deposits amounted to TL1,292.9 billion an increase of 44.99% from TL721.6 billion as at 31 December 2022.
+Its customer deposits increased by 51.9% in 2022 from TL453.6 billion as at 31 December 2021.
 For more information on Akbank's deposits, see "Selected Statistical and Other Information-Deposits".

 The remaining major sources of funds are funds borrowed, money markets and securities issued.
-These sources of funding represented 6.6%, 5.9% and 2.5% of Akbank's total liabilities as at 31 December 2023, 7.6% 5.9% and 2.6% of total liabilities as at 31 December 2022 and 8.7%, 9.4% and 4.4% of total liabilities as at 31 December 2021, respectively.
+These sources of funding represented 6.2%, 7.4% and 2.6% of Akbank's total liabilities as at 31 March 2024.
+These sources of funding represented 6.6%, 5.9% and 2.5% of Akbank's total liabilities as 31 December 2023, 7.6% 5.9% and 2.6% of total liabilities as at 31 December 2022 and 8.7%, 9.4% and 4.4% of total liabilities as at 31 December 2021, respectively.
 Akbank maintains an opportunistic borrowing mix, including repo transactions, syndicated loans, Eurobonds, private placements and securitisations, and covered bonds, based on market conditions and expected growth.